California family ravaged by COVID-19 loses 3 loved ones in span of 3 weeks

 Fabian, who underwent a kidney transplant 16 years ago, never revealed how sick he was until he entered the hospital Nov.
 23.

-"It was hard for him to breath.
+"It was hard for him to breathe.
 It was hard for him to talk," Valerie said.

 He would test positive for COVID-19.